Back

 Electric is smoother, faster, and allows you to make more accurate adjustments.
 If you want to switch positions often, it is the preferred option.

-Manual desks are more affordable, but the extra effort required to adjust the table might make you change positions less frequently.
+Manual adjustable desks are more affordable, but the extra effort required to adjust the table might make you change positions less frequently.

 Height Range and Adjustability